Social media is constantly changing and has become one of the biggest marketing budgetary items for big brands again in

 - Take advantage of ads, particularly those that include user-generated content (see below).

 Social Media and eCommerce Mix

 This is what Social Media Explorer writes on the mix of social media and eCommerce:

-“With technology and communication channels evolving quicker than ever before, it’s hard to predict with certainty what the next 12 months might have on offer.
+“With technology and communication channels evolving quicker than ever before, it’s hard to predict with certainty what the next 12 months might have to offer.

 However, past data and current trends strongly suggest that 2021 will be a major year for eCommerce, with social media playing a key role in it.
 The data-backed trends I’ve in this post are likely to dominate the coming year.
 If you stay on top of them, you can have a year of unprecedented success with social commerce.”